carissalow/rapids/docs/datastreams/add-new-data-streams.md

     Note that although `RAPIDS_COLUMN_MAPPINGS` and `[MUTATE][COLUMN_MAPPINGS]` keys are in capital letters for readability (e.g. `MAGNITUDE_SQUARED`), the names of the final columns you mutate in your scripts should be lower case.

-Let's explain this column mapping further with examples.
+Let's explain in more depth this column mapping with examples.

 ### Name mapping